theatersoft/home/README.md

 </p>

 ## Theatersoft Home

-Theatersoft Home is an home automation hub where smart devices using different protocols work together inside a common web interface.
-It's built on a platform of extensible services and developer friendly APIs for JavaScript developers.
+Theatersoft Home is a home automation hub where smart devices of all types work together inside a touchscreen web app.
+Theatersoft builds on a distributed platform of extensible messaging services to encourage community driven device support.
+Developer friendly APIs enable automations directly in JavaScript for completely customized scenarios.

-### Checklist
-* Any Linux machine such as a Raspberry Pi 3, mini PC, or container.
-* USB Z-Wave or other hardware interface adapters for desired services and devices.

 ### Installation
+You can use any Linux machine such as a Raspberry Pi 3, mini PC, or container.

 Create a directory to store your Theatersoft configuration; then install, configure, and deploy `@theatersoft/home`:
 ```